arp242/arp242.net/_posts/2019-08-22-stackoverflow.markdown

-There are many reasons for this – not all of them are Stack Overflow's fault – but what prompted this post was a [basic but valid question][wtf] getting downvoted to -4 (it's now -3, since I added an upvote):
+There are many reasons for this – not all of them are Stack Overflow's fault – but what prompted this post was a [basic but valid question][wtf] getting downvoted to -4 (it's now -3, since I added an upvote)[^vote]:

+[^vote]: The question has reached a significant amount of votes after this post
+         went to the frontpage of Hacker News and /r/programming.

 <blockquote style="max-width: 26em;">
 Is there a way to list all standard Go packages?
 I have a list of packages